 Researchers examined patients with a lower back disc herniation to healthy volunteers.
 98% of those with lower back disc herniations were found to have disc degeneration in their necks while only 88% of healthy volunteers did.
 (2)

-Don't worry if you've experienced lower back pain and have not had any neck pain.
+Don't worry if you've experienced lower back pain and haven't had an accompanying neck pain.
 Spinal Care Clinic is fully experienced in relieving back pain due to disc degeneration.
 As a matter of fact, Spinal Care Clinic treats lower back pain patients with herniations and degenerated discs - as well as neck pain patients who have the same - all the time in Burlington and Hamilton.

 Spinal Care Clinic succeeds in relieving neck pain and lower back pain due to degenerative disc disease with chiropractic Cox Technic.
 This safe, gentle spinal manipulation method to back pain relief reduces intradiscal pressures and widens the spinal canal area.
 Its well-documented protocols may combine chiropractic treatment with other approaches like nutrition and exercise to control any pain due to disc degeneration.